Local Soil Reconstruction & Subsurface Intelligence

 Profile Reconstruction

-A single-point proof of concept is first used to validate the reconstruction methodology within the selected layout.
+A single-point controlled validation case is first used to assess the reconstruction methodology within the selected layout.

 Figure 8 – Reconstructed vs ground truth soil profile at the single-point validation location.